 When a child is overdue for any routine health services, parents, legal guardians, or both provide evidence of an appointment for those services before the child's entry into the program and as a condition of remaining enrolled in the program, except for immunization for which parents are using religious exemption.
-IQPPS 5.1

-Health and Safety Records (IQPPS 5.1, 10.10, 10.14)
+Health and Safety Records (IQPPS 10.8)

 Health and safety information collected from families will be maintained on file for each child in the school nurse's office.
 Files are kept current by updating as needed, but at least quarterly.
-The content of the file is confidential, but is immediately available to administrators or teaching staff who have consent from a parent or legal guardian for access to records; the child's parent or legal guardian; and regulatory authorities, upon request.
-IQPPS 10.10
+The content of the file is confidential, but is immediately available to administrators or staff who have consent from a parent or legal guardian for access to records; the child's parent or legal guardian; and regulatory authorities, upon request.

-Child Health and Safety Records will include: IOPPS 5.1
+Child Health and Safety Records will include:

-- Current information about any health insurance coverage required for treatment in an emergency; - 2.
-Results of health examination, showing up-to-date immunizations and screening tests with an indication of normal or abnormal results and any follow-up required for abnormal results; - Current emergency contact information for each child, that is kept up to date by a specified method during the year; - 4.
-Names of individuals authorized by the family to have access to health information about the child; - Instructions for any of the child's special health needs such as allergies or chronic illness (e.g., asthma, hearing or vision impairments, feeding needs, neuromuscular conditions, urinary or other ongoing health problems, seizures, diabetes); - Individual emergency care plans for children with known medical or developmental problems or other conditions that might require special care in an emergency (allergy, asthma, seizures, orthopedic or sensory problems, and other chronic conditions; conditions that require regular medication or technology support; - 7.
-Supporting evidence for cases in which a child is under-immunized because of a medical condition (documented by a licensed health professional) or the family's beliefs.
+- Current information about any health insurance coverage required for treatment in an emergency; - Results of health examination, showing up-to-date immunizations and screening tests with an indication of normal or abnormal results and any follow-up required for abnormal results. - Current emergency contact information for each child, that is kept up to date through parent communications as needed and/or parent review during conferences.

+- Names of individuals listed on the Permission Form authorized by the family to have access to health information about the child. - Instructions for any of the child's special health needs such as allergies or chronic illness (e.g., asthma, hearing or vision impairments, feeding needs, neuromuscular conditions, urinary or other ongoing health problems, seizures, diabetes). - Individual emergency care plans for children with known medical or developmental problems or other conditions that might require special care in an emergency (allergy, asthma, seizures, orthopedic or sensory problems, and other chronic conditions; conditions that require regular medication or technology support) and • - Supporting evidence for cases in which a child is under-immunized because of a medical condition (documented by a licensed health professional) or the family's beliefs.
 Staff implement a plan to exclude the child promptly if a vaccine-preventable disease to which children are susceptible occurs in the program.
-IQPPS 10.14

-General Health and Safety Guidelines (IQPPS 5.2, 10.14)
+General Health and Safety Guidelines (IQPPS 5.2, 5.19)

-- All staff must be alert to the health of each child, known allergies, or special medical conditions. - Under the supervision of the preschool teacher, all stuff must be alert to the whereabouts of all children.
-Systems are in place for accounting for children at regular intervals, especially during periods of transition. - All staff are to follow proper procedures for hand washing, using disinfectant, and following universal precautions to prevent infections. - All staff are familiar with evacuation routes and procedures. - All teaching staff complete "Occupational Exposure to Bloodborne Pathogens" annually.

-At least one staff member who has a certificate of satisfactory completion of pediatric first-aid training, including managing a blocked airway and providing rescue breathing for infants and children, is always present with each group of children.
+- All staff must be alert to the health of each child, known allergies, or special medical conditions. - All staff must be alert to the whereabouts of all children.
+Systems are in place for accounting for children at regular intervals, especially during periods of transition. - All staff are to follow proper procedures for hand washing, using disinfectant, and following universal precautions to prevent infections. - All staff are familiar with evacuation routes and procedures. - All staff complete "Occupational Exposure to Bloodborne Pathogens" training as required for employment with the South Page School District. - All staff members have a certificate of satisfactory completion of pediatric first-aid training, including managing a blocked airway and providing rescue breathing for infants and children, and are always present with each group of children.
 When a child in the group has a special health condition that might require CPR, one staff person who has successfully completed training in CPR is present in the program at all times.
-IQPPS 5.2, 10.14